Post Judgment Actions

 In most cases involving divorce, it must be decided how the couple’s assets will be divided.
 Typically a judge will provide specifics regarding the division of assets, and when either party to the divorce fails to follow the property division agreement, post judgment action may be taken with the help of an attorney.
 Oftentimes, proceeds from sold assets like homes or vehicles is not split properly between the couple, and in these cases a lawyer will have to return to court to make sure the agreement is enforced.

-Contact a family attorney at Claery & Green, LLP today for more information about post judgment actions!
+Contact a family attorney at Claery & Hammond, LLP today for more information about post judgment actions!